 Music Doesn’t Care How Old You Are

-Your body changes as you age, your circumstances change, but the part of you that responds to a good beat?
-That stays.
+Your body changes as you age, your circumstances change, but the part of you that responds to a good beat stays the same.

 I don’t have a stereo system like I did back in the day.
 Just a computer and earbuds.
 But the music is just as important, maybe more so.
 When life gets complicated, those three minutes of the right song can be the steadiest thing in your day.